ManasaAddagatla/weather-data-challenge/README.md

 	python src/ingest_data.py

-It should ingest data from wx_data into your database, which takes approximately 1 hour to run locally.
+It should ingest data from wx_data into your database, which takes approximately 1 hour to run locally for entire data.
 It handles ingestion of duplicates, and also produces log output in a log file: ingestion.log.

 ##### Run the weather_statistics.py file: